About Us

 The entrance from Evropská Street is brought to life by another stainless-steel artwork titled Planeta ("Planet"), created by Jan Aulík, Leoš Horák, David Zalabák, and Pavel Filip.
 This water sculpture presents a view of the southern hemisphere of Earth at a scale of approximately 1:1,000,000, with water flowing over its surface symbolizing the oceans.

-The foyer is illuminated by The Iceberg, a glass sculpture by Lasvit, designed by its art director Maxim Velčovský.
-Composed of 110 crystal panels in sharply cut shapes, the artwork is set into a wooden perforated grid in the ceiling of the entrance lobby. work by the Lasvit glassworks in the Czech Republic and one of the largest in the world.
+The entrance lobby is illuminated by The Iceberg, a glass sculpture by Lasvit, designed by its art director Maxim Velčovský.
+Composed of 110 crystal panels in sharply cut shapes, the artwork is set into a wooden perforated grid in the ceiling of the foyer.
+It is the largest piece by the Lasvit glassworks in the Czech Republic and one of its largest in the world.

 Artium also features an epiphyte-like structure composed of 76 black locust trunks, planted with over 4,000 green and flowering plants.
 This garden installation, inspired by tropical rainforests, was designed by landscape architect Zdeněk Sendler in collaboration with the building’s architects.